Do you know how many types of ferrets are there?

 That means it is not on the entire paw and it doesn’t go up to the knee or elbow so you can’t say it is a ferret with mitts.

 The blaze ferret comes with a white line in ferret fur which spreads from the head to the back of the neck.
 This “white line” doesn’t have to be a line, it can look like white spots on the head that spread down the back too.

 The blaze pattern can come in combination with mitts and the white tip of the tail.
 With years, the blaze ferrets can become dark-eyed white ferrets because they lose dark fur with time.
 These ferrets are also more prone to deafness than other colors and patterns.

 Panda Ferret is also easily recognized.
 A panda ferret has a white head and colored circles around the eyes (no mask).
 Color on shoulders and hips is darker than the rest of the body with mitts on feet and white tip of the tail.

-It is important to mention that the panda ferret doesn’t have dark hairs on the head.
+It is important to mention that the panda ferret doesn’t have dark hair on the head.
 If there is dark fur on the head, then we are talking about the blaze ferret, not a panda.
 If you have a panda ferret, you might end up with a dark-eyed white ferret with time due to the seasonal fur change.